Ed Ta'amu: Utah Blaze (first stint)

 Ta'amu spent the next two years rehabbing his knee before being able to compete.
 He was signed to the practice squad of the Utah Blaze of the Arena Football League (AFL) on May 3, 2006.
 He was released on May 22, 2006.

 Spokane Shock (first stint)

 On May 25, 2006, it was reported that Ta'amu had been assigned to the Spokane Shock of the af2.
 He played alongside future Kansas City Brigade teammates Charles Frederick, Jerome Stevens, Chris Cook, and Neil Purvis.
 That season, the Shock won ArenaCup III.

 Kansas City Brigade

 On January 5, 2007, Ta'amu signed with the Kansas City Brigade of the AFL.
 As a rookie in 2007, he began the season on injured reserve.
 He then started the final four games of the season, including the first ever playoff game in franchise history.
 In 2008, he recorded three tackles.
 After the season, he was released by the Brigade.

 Spokane Shock (second stint)

-After a year of waiting, the AFL was reformed and when the Shock became part of the revamped AFL.
-Ta'amu was assigned to the Shock during the off season on March 12, 2010.
+After a year of waiting, the AFL was reformed and the Shock became part of the revamped AFL.
+Ta'amu was assigned to the Shock during the offseason on March 12, 2010.